ED2: Environment Dynamics Decomposition World Models for Continuous Control: Experiments

-In this section, we investigate the contribution of each component to performance improvement.
-We can summarize the improvements into three parts: multiple kernels, decomposing prediction, reasonable partition.
+In this section, we verify the effectiveness of D2P and SD2 and investigate the contribution of each component to performance improvement.
+We can summarize the improvements into three parts: \textbf{multiple kernels, decomposing prediction, reasonable partition}.
 There is a progressive dependence between these three parts: the decomposing prediction depends on the existence of the multiple kernels and the reasonable partition depends on the decomposing prediction.
 Therefore, we design an incremental experiment for the validation.

-First, we employ the \alg-Dreamer-ensemble \footnote{The ensemble refers to kernel ensemble, which is described in detail in the appendix.}, which maintains the multiple kernel structure but without dynamics decomposing (i.e. all kernels input with action $a$ rather than sub-action $a^{G_i}$).
+First, we employ the \alg-Dreamer-ensemble, which maintains the multiple-kernel structure but without dynamics decomposing (i.e. all kernels input with action $a$ rather than sub-action $a^{G_i}$).
+In MBRL, the model ensemble is generally implemented by setting different initial parameters and sampling different training data from the same dataset.
+Therefore, the model ensemble is totally different from the kernel ensemble used by \alg.
+Furthermore, the ensemble model proposes to estimate the prediction uncertainty, which is orthogonal to \alg.
+Both methods can be utilized to decrease model error.
 We investigate the contribution of multiple kernels by comparing \alg-Dreamer-ensemble with baselines.
 Second, we employ the \alg-Dreamer-random, which maintains the D2P structure and obtains partition randomly.
 We investigate the contribution of decomposing prediction by comparing \alg-Dreamer-random with \alg-Dreamer-ensemble.
-Last, we investigate the contribution of reasonable partition by comparing \alg-Dreamer with \alg-Dreamer-random.
+Finally, we investigate the contribution of reasonable partition by comparing \alg-Dreamer with \alg-Dreamer-random.